parthobardhan/healthcare-claims-notifications/README.md

 # Healthcare Claims Demo

-A small end-to-end demo showing a healthcare claims API (FastAPI + MongoDB Atlas) and two lightweight frontends (Adjuster and Customer) built with React over CDN.
+A small end-to-end demo showing a healthcare claims API (FastAPI + MongoDB Atlas) and two lightweight frontends (Adjuster and Patient) built with React over CDN.
 It also integrates with a companion Web Notification service for push notifications.

 ## Stack
 - Backend: Python 3.10+, FastAPI, Motor (MongoDB), Pydantic v2, Uvicorn